AkashChaudhury/distributed-hash-map/Readme-my-thought.md

 Stage 2:
 Create replicas of key/value pair
 Atleast 3
+When Heart beat is not passed, we can make one more replica

 how to implement?
 When we recive data, we can do something like